marcusnolan/restruction/README.md

 ### Design

 - #### Colour Scheme
     - The Universal colour for recycling is green.
-It has always been recognised as that so naturally, I felt Restruction should have green as the main colour.
+It has always been recognised like that so naturally, I felt Restruction should have green as the main colour.
     I also wanted it to be light and welcoming to give a positive vibe and emotion as the aim and ethos of Restruction is that of positivity and optimism.
     - The main colour is De York (essentially a Light Green).
 The Secondary colour is white.
 The 2 remaining colours in the pallet below are the alternating background colours for the items dropdowns and are Aqua Spring and Alice Blue. <br>